 In this article, I will briefly go through Clean Architecture implementation with HTTP-triggered Azure Function and Cosmos DB.
 The base code is taken from the ShawnShiSS GitHub repo.
 Along with CQRS, Mediator pattern, and Repository patterns, a DDD Specification pattern is also used which is really helpful to separate the filter and query rules.
 An Ardalis.Specification package is used in the project to implement the specification pattern.
 Search specification pattern and specification pattern C# in chatgpt to learn more about specification patterns.

-There are same projects e.g. Application, Domain, and Infrastructure in the solution I already explained in the learning path.
+There are the same projects e.g. Application, Domain, and Infrastructure in the solution I already explained in the learning path.
 So there is no need to repeat the same information, let’s briefly understand the updates in each project other than the learning path.
 The solution is implemented to manage the user i.e. loading all users, adding or updating users, and updating user status.
-Clone the repository, and follow the instruction in the Readme file to build the project.
+Clone the repository, and follow the instructions in the Readme file to build the project.

 The domain project contains the entities reflecting database collection e.g.